37-GOPIKAP/GOPIKA8299/README.md

 - 👋 Hi, I’m GOPIKA
-- 🌱 I’m currently exploring coding
+- 🌱 I’m currently exploring the world of CS
 - 📫 How to reach me pgopika8299@gmail.com

 <!---